-Based on the information above, it would appear that a restriction introduced over a period of 5 years would be proportionate in terms of technical feasibility and would not unduly penalize those firms operating in markets where substitution is more time-consuming.
+Based on the above information, it would appear that a restriction introduced over a period of 5 years would be proportionate in technical feasibility terms and would not unduly penalise those firms operating in markets where substitution is more time consuming.
 In terms of economic feasibility, the cost of replacing systems using mercury catalysts is not expected to impose a significant cost to industry.